Jerbear28-spec/Network-Switch-Project/README.md

 <h3>Step 2: Installation of Appropriate Network Switch</h3>
 <p>
 The next step is to ensure you have the appropriate network switch for this setup.
-This particular setup requires either a "smart-managed" or a "fully managed" switch that supports port mirroring.
-The switch I will be using in this demonstration is a "smart managed" switch that can be configured using a web browser of a device on the same subnet (my Windows 10 PC.)
+This particular setup requires either a "smart-managed" or a "fully-managed" switch that supports port mirroring.
+The switch used in this demonstration is a "smart managed" switch that can be configured using a web browser of a device on the same subnet (in this case, a Windows 10 PC.)
 Specifically, I am using a Goalake Web-Managed Switch Model: GS105 V1.
 </p>

 ![image](https://github.com/user-attachments/assets/38483e11-a8f4-4cb0-974f-51fc678a19be)

-This switch has 5 ports:
+This particular network switch has 5 ports:

 - Port 1 will be used to connect the modem
 - Port 2 will be used to connect the router
-- Port 3 will be used to connect to the PC with Wireshark installed (the packet sniffer).
+- Port 3 will be used to connect to the PC with the packet sniffer installed (Wireshark).

-<h3>Step 3: Manually Configuring the Subnet of the PC</h3>
+<h3>Step 3: Manually Configuring the Subnet of the Windows 10 PC</h3>
 <p>
 Open "Network and Sharing Center" and click "Change Adapter Settings" on the left
 </p>